-To that end, the Soareses collaborated with local craftspeople, most notably through the Algarve's Tasa Project, an organization committed to reviving ancestral techniques and tools.
-The family has filled their property's 30 rooms, suites, and villas with regional handicrafts, including terra-cotta vases, chairs woven from local bulrush, and linen cushions embroidered with the designs of old saddlebags.
+To that end, the Soareses collaborated with local craftspeople, most notably through the Algarve's Tasa Project, an organisation committed to reviving ancestral techniques and tools.
+The family has filled their property's 30 rooms, suites and villas with regional handicrafts, including terracotta vases, chairs woven from local bulrush and linen cushions embroidered with the designs of old saddlebags.

-The herdade also has its own coudelaria, a horse stable with 40 Lusitano horses, some trained for dressage, others ready for leisurely riding trips.
-After a ride through the property's 1,100 acres-past oak groves, organic gardens, and dozens of beehives that produce more than 3,300 pounds of organic honey per year-settle in at the main house with a glass of Malhadinha Nova Tinto with views of the pool and miles of Alentejan hills beyond.
-From \$325; malhadinhanova.pt.
+The berdade also has its own coudelaria and a horse stable with 40 Lusitano horses, some trained for dressage, others ready for leisurely riding trips.
+After a ride through the property's 180 hectares - past oak groves, organic gardens and dozens of beehives that produce nearly 1,500 kilograms of organic honey per year - settle in at the main house with a glass of Malhadinha Nova Tinto with views of the pool and kilometres of Alentejan hills beyond. malbadinbanova.pt